Mike-Morrow/TC_Spatial_Autocorrelation/README.md

 <h2 id="build-a-sheet-distribution">2 - Build a sheet to determine the distribution of product ratings</h2>

-Let's begin by exploring our data set to understand what product ratings look like.
+<p>Let's begin by exploring our data set to understand what product ratings look like.
 There are many ways visualization types to represent distribution.
-Choose one that you see fit.
+Choose one that you see fit.</p>

 </br>